-American audiences love a good period drama, especially those set in olde worlde England.
-The most recent example of this genre is Downton Abbey, which has captivated American audiences.
+People love period dramas.
+The most recent mega-successful example of the genre is Downton Abbey, which has captivated British and American audiences alike.

-However, Downton Abbey is far from the only period drama worth watching.
-And, as it’s only available on Netflix in Canada, Australia, and Japan, you’ll probably want to know what other period dramas are worth watching.
+However, Downton Abbey is far from the only good period drama worth watching.
+And, as it’s only available on Netflix in Canada, Australia, and Japan, you’ll probably want to know what other period dramas are out there.

-In this article, we list the best period dramas available to watch on Netflix right now.
-And we can personally recommend each and every one of them.
+Here’s our list of the best period dramas available to watch on Netflix right now.

 The Duchess is a 2008 drama about English aristocrat Georgiana Cavendish, the Duchess of Devonshire.
 Keira Knightley takes the lead role.
 She is ably supported by Ralph Fiennes, Hayley Atwell, Charlotte Rampling, and Dominic Cooper.